T. Prakash Rao: Career

 Later, Prakash Rao moved to Madras to join the film industry like many others who did not the like the turn of events in the Communist movement.
 He started his career as an assistant to L. V. Prasad for films like Palnati Yuddham (1947), Mana Desam (1949), Shavukaru (1950), Samsaram (1950).
 He also worked with K. V. Reddy for some time on Pathala Bhairavi (1951).
 He debuted as a director with the Telugu film Palletooru (1952).

 Personal life

 Prakash Rao's wife Tatineni Annapurna (b.
 1930) died on May 10, 2021, in Vijayawada at the age of 91 due to COVID-19.

 His son T. L. V. Prasad is a film director while his daughter Leela settled in the US.
 Prakash Rao's grandson Tatineni Satya is also a film director who debuted with Bheemili Kabaddi Jattu (2010).
-Noted director Tatineni Rama Rao is a cousin brother of Prakash Rao.
+Noted director Tatineni Rama Rao is a cousin of Prakash Rao.
 Rama Rao worked as an assistant director to Prakash Rao in the beginning of his career.